erkieh/micronaut-camunda-platform-7/README.md

 If you want to update your license key, use the Camunda Cockpit.

 ## Process Engine Plugins
-Every bean that implements the interface `org.camunda.bpm.engine.impl.cfg.ProcessEnginePlugin` is automatically added to the process engine's configuration on start.
+Every bean that implements the interface `org.operaton.bpm.engine.impl.cfg.ProcessEnginePlugin` is automatically added to the process engine's configuration on start.

 You can either
 * implement a bean factory with `@io.micronaut.context.annotation.Factory` and add one or more methods returning `ProcessEnginePlugin` instances and annotate each with a bean scope annotation